gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 case it's to be defined in the protection engine specification document.
-When an Error in the protection engine compromises the protection mechanism, the protection engine may stop processing data all together, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
+When an Error in the protection engine compromises the protection mechanism, the protection engine may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the Association to be closed by legacy timer-based mechanism.
 Since the Association protection is compromised no further data will be sent and